 When child life specialists prepare children for different sorts of procedures, we walk them through exactly what they will see, feel, and encounter.
 Sometimes we show them the real thing (e.g., an IV catheter, a mask for anesthesia, etc.) or sometimes we show them pictures on the iPad (pictures of the MRI machine, CT machine, the room they’ll be going to for surgery, etc.)

 For example, if a child is to have an MRI, we would show the child a replica of an MRI machine that he/she can place a Barbie Doll or GI Joe on the bed and slide the doll in and out of the machine.
 This way, the child can see that nothing will touch or hurt them.
 If you’ve ever had an MRI you may remember that they make a lot of loud noises.
 We have these sounds saved on our iPad so that children can know ahead of time what to expect.
 Knowledge is power for children.
 To quote Mr. Rogers again (seriously, what a great guy),

 “Play gives children a chance to practice what they are learning.”

 Medical play is a way to for children to work out their feelings or anxieties about a procedure and also practice what they’re learning, just as Mr. Rogers said.
-For instance, if a girl is playing with the MRI machine replica and starts to place Barbie on top of the machine, or starts having her shake inside the machine, this provides a great opportunity for the Child Life Specialist to engage the child in conversation about her play.
+For instance, if a girl is playing with the MRI machine replica and starts to place Barbie on top of the machine, or starts having her shake inside the machine, this provides a great opportunity for the child life specialist to engage the child in conversation about her play.
 “Why is barbie shaking?”
 Perhaps the child thinks that because the sounds the machine makes are so loud, it will shake the machine and the child will be thrown about inside.
-This is something that through play, a Child Life Specialist can clarify and work through with the patient.
+This is something that through play, a child life specialist can clarify misconceptions and work through with the patient.